-6.27 Work in Rail Environment
+6.28 Work in Rail Environment

 As an established contractor, VolkerLaser are an RISQS (Railway Industry Supplier Qualification Scheme) approved contractor holding various core modules.
 They, along with the supporting procedures as outlined in this document, enable rail work to be conducted safely, efficiently and in compliance with all relevant Railway Group and Network Rail Standards.
-The VolkerLaser RISQS Manual incorporates this policy in addition to the specific rail requirements for working on Network Rail Infrastructure environments.

-6.28 Young Persons
+6.29 Young Persons